emmett-framework/emmett/docs/forms.md

 You've just learnt how to use `onvalidation` parameter and that you can store errors in `form.errors` which is a `sdict` object like `form.vars`.

-Also, you understood that `Form` accepts fields objects also as arguments.
+Also, you understood that `Form` accepts `Field` objects also as arguments.

 Customizing forms
 -----------------